MACHARODRIGO/tRNASec-Study-Project/README.md

 # 🧬 tRNA-Sec Study Project 🔬

 This repository provides a reproducible framework to explore the biology, structural features, and computational analysis of **tRNA-Sec** (the tRNA that incorporates the non-canonical amino acid selenocysteine) and related small RNAs.
-It's organized around specific hiring assessment goals and is intended as a starting point for further work.

 ---